snowfoxsh/aplang/README.md

 I welcome contributors of all skill levels.
 Please see `CONTRIBUTING.md` if you are interested.

 ## Contact Me
-Fell free to contact me.
+Feel free to contact me.
 My information is on my profile [@snowfoxsh](https://github.com/snowfoxsh)

 ## Licence
 This project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) which is [recommended](https://creativecommons.org/about/program-areas/software/) by Creative Commons